MatthewSloyan/MNIST-image-recognition-web-application/README.md

 I began with moving the javascript and css code to separate static files which cleaned up the html file.
 I also added styling to the buttons, sliders etc which drasically improved the user experience.

 Another area I wanted to look at was preprocessing the data.
-From watching the videos on Moodle relating to fine tuning models with scaling and Principal component analysis (PCA).
-I thought I would try it out myself to see the results, however from testing I have decided to not modify the data as it provides less accurate results unfortunately which is documented in the Jupyter Notebook in the Preprocessing section.
+From watching the videos on Moodle relating to fine tuning models with scaling and Principal component analysis (PCA). [(Scaling)](https://scikit-learn.org/stable/modules/preprocessing.html#preprocessing) [(PCA)](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) I thought I would try it out myself to see the results, however from testing I have decided to not modify the data as it provides less accurate results unfortunately which is documented in the Jupyter Notebook in the Preprocessing section.

-#### Final Week
+#### Final Weeks
+Over the last few weeks I began to tidy up the project as a whole and get it read for final submission.
+Another area I looked at was getting the canvas to work on Mobile devices.
+To achieve this, I added a check to see if the user is on mobile, if so it would swap variables that are passed into the draw functions. [(Check if mobile)](https://stackoverflow.com/questions/3514784/what-is-the-best-way-to-detect-a-mobile-device).
+As on mobile it uses touch rather than the mouse so mousemove has to be changed to touchmove. [(Canvas on mobile)](https://stackoverflow.com/questions/39050460/drawing-on-canvas-using-touchscreen-devices) With this implemented I was at the final stage of a fully implemented solution that met and exceeded the requirements and my goals.
+I also ran some final tests and created the video submission.

+#### Conclusion
+Overall, I am very happy with how the project turned out, and it has been an extremely good learning experience.
+Especially in the areas of deep learning and neural networks which is something I would like to pursue in a career.
+I have also learned a lot more about Python, Flask, Javascript, HTML, Jupyter and many others.

 ## References
 All references are also in code in respective areas.